-On May 7, 2014, the Secretary of Transportation issued an Emergency Restriction/Prohibition Order to all railroad carriers that transport in a single train 1,000,000 gallons (approximately 35 rail cars) or more of UN 1267, Petroleum crude oil, Class 3, produced from the Bakken shale formation in the Williston Basin (light, sweet crude oil/Bakken crude oil).
-In order for a tank car to be carrying crude oil, petroleum, it must be placarded with UN 1267.
+On May 7, 2014, the Secretary of Transportation issued an Emergency Restriction/Prohibition Order to all railroad carriers that transport in a single train 1,000,000 gallons (approximately 35 rail cars) or more of UN 1267, Petroleum crude oil, Class 3, produced from the Bakken shale formation in the Williston Basin (Bakken crude oil).

-Rail carriers subject to the Order must provide certain information to the State Emergency Response Commission (SERC) in which the railroad carrier operates trains transporting at or above the threshold.
+Rail carriers subject to the Order must provide certain information to the State Emergency Response Commission (SERC)

+in which the railroad carrier operates trains transporting at or above the threshold.
 The notification to the SERC must include:

-- a) A reasonable estimate of the number of trains implicated by this Order that are expected to travel, per week, through each county within the state; - b) Description of the petroleum crude oil expected to be transported; - c) Provision of all applicable emergency response information required by 49 CFR part 172, subpart G; - d) Identification of routes over which the material will be transported; - At least one point of contact at the railroad (including name, title, phone number, and address) responsible for serving as the point of contact for SERCs and relevant emergency responders related
+- a) a reasonable estimate of the number of trains implicated by this Order that are expected to travel, per week, through each county within the state; - b) description of the petroleum crude oil expected to be transported; - c) provision of all applicable emergency response information required by 49 CFR part 172, subpart G; - d) identification of routes over which the material will be transported; - e) At least one point of contact at the railroad (including name, title, phone number and address) responsible for serving as the point of contact for SERCs and relevant emergency responders related to the railroad's transportation of Bakken crude oil.